gobuffalo/toodo/README.md

 Ok, so you've edited the "database.yml" file and started postgres, now Buffalo can create the databases in that file for you:

 	$ buffalo db create -a

+### Run Database Migrations

+This command will make Buffalo execute the scripts in the "migrations" directory, which will create the necessary tables in the database:

+	$ buffalo db migrate

 ## Starting the Application

 Buffalo ships with a command that will watch your application and automatically rebuild the Go binary and any assets for you.
 To do that run the "buffalo dev" command: